Practical advice for health and wellbeing while on the go.

 Exercise also plays a vital role in boosting our overall health and wellbeing, mentally and physically.
 Our bodies are not designed to sit for long periods and Sarah suggests micro-breaks— these could be during a toilet stop or while waiting to be loaded.
 Make exercise a priority, either before or after work.
 It could be going for a walk, a run, mountain biking, or playing touch.
 Consider how you could build some nonstructured exercise into your day.
 It could be playing with a ball with your kids, or choosing to walk to the dairy for milk instead of driving.

-This article features in Owner Driver
+This health and wellbeing article was featured in Owner Driver